 The international modules are developed and implemented in accordance with the internationalization plan and the identified program and student learning outcomes.
 Achievement of the international educational modules will be determined by successfully accomplishing the expected outcomes for each course module

 Describe Progress: The first QEP module has been developed and was implemented for the Spring 2012 semester.
-Other modules are being developed for future implementation.
 Assessment results are listed on the attached page (Attachment 1).